Minutemen (film): Plot

-On their first day of high school, best friends 13-year-old Virgil Fox, Derek Beaugard, and Stephanie Jameson decide to try various activities.
-As Derek and Stephanie try out for the football and cheerleading teams respectively, Virgil tries to help 9-year-old young genius Charlie Tuttle after the latter interrupts football practice with a homemade rocket-powered vehicle.
+On their first day of high school, best friends Virgil Fox, Derek Beaugard, and Stephanie Jameson decide to try various activities.
+As Derek and Stephanie try out for the football and cheerleading teams respectively, Virgil tries to help young genius Charlie Tuttle after the latter interrupts football practice with a homemade rocket-powered vehicle.
 However, both are publicly humiliated by the jocks.
 Following this, Derek claims to Virgil that he tried to help the pair while Virgil comes to resent that day.

 Three years later, Virgil and Charlie have become outcasts while Derek and Stephanie have become popular and entered a relationship.
-Amidst this, Charlie designs a time machine, recruits another outcast named Zeke Thompson for his engineering expertise to help him build it, and tells Virgil.
+Amidst this, Charlie designs a time machine, recruits Virgil, and they enlist another outcast Zeke Thompson for his engineering expertise to help build it.
 During their first test run, the trio travel back in time and convince a local street performer to purchase a winning lottery ticket for them.
-However, they are forced to return to the present early, leading to the performer winning the lottery.
-Due to this, Charlie decides they should only use the time machine to undo their classmates' mistakes and recruit Jeannette Pachelewski, a classmate with an unrequited crush on Charlie, to oversee it while the trio are in the past.
+However, they are forced to return to the present early, leading to the performer keeping their ticket and winning the lottery himself.
+Due to this, Virgil and Charlie decide to use the time machine to undo their classmates' bullying and embarrassment and recruit Jeannette Pachelewski, a classmate with an unrequited crush on Charlie, to oversee it while the trio are in the past.
 In the process, she gives them snowsuits to protect them from the time stream's freezing temperatures.

-Throughout their adventures, the trio becomes known as the "Snowsuit Guys" despite their desire to be called the "Minutemen" and earn a heroic reputation with their classmates while Vice Principal Tolkan sees them as troublemakers.
-However, they soon realize that former bullying victims are becoming bullies themselves.
-Even worse, Charlie reveals he hacked into and used NASA's files to complete the time machine.
-To avoid attracting unwanted attention, Charlie advises Zeke and Virgil to minimize their use of the time machine, but Virgil disobeys him to prevent Stephanie from suffering an injury that will cost her a scholarship to her dream college causing him to reveal his identity to her.
+Throughout their adventures, the trio becomes known as the "Snowsuit Guys," despite their desire to be called the "Minutemen," and earn a heroic reputation with their classmates while Vice Principal Tolkan sees them as troublemakers.
+However, Charlie reveals he previously hacked into NASA's files to complete the time machine.
+To avoid attracting unwanted attention, Charlie advises Zeke and Virgil to minimize their use of the machine, but Virgil disobeys him to prevent Stephanie from suffering an injury and reveals his identity to her.